FME Version

 In the lookup table parameters window within the SchemaMapper, the Preview pane shows each conditional clause populated with the attribute values we want to use as filters:

-Step 1 - To make use of these, set up multiple Filter Actions, within the SchemaMapper.
-Each Filter Features Action will take care of one pair of attributes and conditional values.
-The Filter Features Actions should be set up as below:
+To make use of these, set up multiple filter actions within the SchemaMapper.
+The filter features action will take care of one pair of attributes and conditional values.
+The filter features actions should be set up as follows:

 Together, these actions create a conditional clause that states: